kaazing/http2.js/README.md

 Original Source
 --------------------

-This version is a fork of node-http2 hosted on Github orinaly made by Gábor Molnár and available here: https://github.com/molnarg/node-http2
+This version is a fork of node-http2 hosted on Github originally made by Gábor Molnár and available here: https://github.com/molnarg/node-http2

 This fork of `node-http2` module start at version `4.0.0` in case previous repository pick-up work on version `3.x.x`.